Curriculum Guide · Courses

 J.D.
 Course 384 (cross-listed) | 1 credit hours

-The goal of this mini-course is (i) to introduce students to the structure, economics and key participants in financing transactions involving income-producing property in the U.S. capital markets, (ii) to identify and explain the factors which caused the economic turmoil in the capital markets from 2008 to 2011, and (iii) to review briefly the U.S. Government’s actions in seizing control of Fannie Mae and Freddie Mac and its efforts to stabilize and regulate the U.S. capital markets.
-This mini-course will discuss economic return, how it is determined, how it is shared by the participants, and how it drives fundamental legal structures and negotiations.
-It will also cover basic concepts of cash flow, leverage, and tax sheltering of income.
-It will introduce the economics of asset-based financing, including loan-to-value ratios, interest rates, amortization and residual value and how they are incorporated in the business and legal structure.
+This mini-course is about money and finance - the basics of pricing and lending; and how people use other peoples’ money and sometimes their own money to make (or lose) money in the capital markets.
+Special attention will be given to commercial real estate lending and commercial mortgage-backed securitization, how Wall Street generates its profits from the process and the factors which caused the economic turmoil in the capital markets from 2008 to 2011 and slow recovery from the Great Recession.
+We will discuss economic return, how it is determined, how it is shared by the participants, and how it drives fundamental legal structures and interests.
+This mini-course will also cover basic concepts of cash flow, leverage, and tax sheltering of income.
+It will introduce the economics of asset-based financing, including loan-to-value ratios, interest rates, amortization and residual value and how they are incorporated in the business and legal structures.
 It will cover leasing of personal property as a financing technique and the legal structure of securitized finance, in which loans are pooled and interests in the pools are sold as securities.
 Emphasis will be given to structuring public and private funding of real estate.
-The mini-course will be a survey of complex financing techniques and will not emphasize math, but rather practical understandings and concepts involving the business and legal framework for financing income-producing property.
+This mini-course will be a survey of complex financing techniques and will not emphasize math, but rather practical understandings and concepts involving the business and legal framework for financing income-producing property in the capital markets.

 Students may not receive credit for both this course and Finance of Real and Personal Property.